The Buyer’s Duty to Inspect

 What is the difference between a patent and a latent defect?

 A patent defect is a flaw that is visible and discoverable during a reasonable inspection.
 Examples include cracked tiles, broken windows, peeling paint, or a gate that won't close.
 A latent defect is one that is hidden and not detectable without specialist equipment or knowledge.
 Examples include internal pipe leaks, rising damp inside walls, or faulty wiring behind plasterboard.
 Under the voetstoots principle, you bear responsibility for patent defects you could have found during your inspection.
 For latent defects, you may have recourse against the seller only if you can prove the seller knew about the defect and deliberately concealed it.
 The Consumer Protection Act offers additional protection if you bought from a developer or someone who sells property in the ordinary course of business, as the voetstoots clause does not apply in those transactions.
+The practical upshot for a buyer is simple: hunt hard for the patent defects yourself, because those become yours the moment you sign, and rely on the seller's honesty and a specialist for the latent ones you could never have seen.

 What should I bring to a property viewing?

 Bring a notepad or use a notes app on your phone to record the condition of each room as you move through the property.
 A checklist helps: work through the roof, walls, ceilings, floors, windows, doors, plumbing fixtures, electrical outlets, and all appliances included in the sale.
 A small torch is useful for checking inside cupboards, under sinks, and in dark corners where damp or pest damage can hide.
 If possible, visit the property on a rainy day or ask specifically about the roof and gutters.
 Note anything that looks out of place and photograph it.
 Take photos of appliances, the geyser, the distribution board, and any visible cracks or stains.
 Share your notes with your agent immediately after the viewing so any concerns can be formally raised with the seller before you make an offer.
+The whole exercise takes an extra half hour and costs nothing, yet it is the cheapest insurance you have against inheriting a problem the seller was never obliged to point out.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.